-The magazine store Do You Read Me?!
-Berlin was founded on 28 Auguststraße by owners Jessica Reitz and Mark Kiessling.
-It’s become a gateway to obscure publications that are hard to find elsewhere in Germany.
-Jessica, who was already a bookseller, comes from the world of culture and theater; Mark has a background in design: after graduating from the Köln International School of Design, in 2001 he founded the Greige Design Studio, specializing in interior decoration.
+Ms. Reitz, who was already a bookseller, comes from the world of culture and theater; Mr. Kiessling has a background in design.
+After graduating from the Köln International School of Design, in 2001 he founded the Greige Design Studio, specializing in interior decoration.

-Before that, he designed concept store interiors for Adidas in Berlin, then the idea of creating a place for holding readings, gatherings and events that revolved around a defined brand, recognizable from its interior design to the logo on its shopping bags, «sold to customers from all over the world who like the logo and who don’t even know what we do».
+Before that, he designed concept store interiors for Adidas in Berlin.
+The idea of creating a place for holding readings, gatherings and events that revolved around a defined brand, recognisable from its interior design to the logo on its shopping bags came after «sold to customers from all over the world who like the logo and who don’t even know what we do».
 The store is just a few square meters, with a display window by the entrance and another one on the other side, facing a small courtyard.

 «We have a good supply of natural light,» says Kiessling, «but the wall space available to display all the publications is limited to just two walls.
 We installed several rows of standalone shelves, which I designed with my Berlinese friend and product designer Rupert Kopp, in order to exhibit as many magazines as possible, to cover all the walls».
 On the floor, benches thrifted from Berlin’s hinterland flea markets display more merchandise.
 The counter is made out of plywood.
 On the street-facing window, there are another two displays, designed by Kiessling six years ago for the Design Miami/Basel show.